 - International applicants have additional university application requirements including meeting the English language proficiency requirement.
 Please visit The Center for International Education (CIE) website for more information.

-- One complete set of official transcripts must be submitted as part of the university application.
+Submit official transcripts from the college or university from which you earned your bachelor’s degree.
 This set of transcripts will be used to determine grade point average eligibility.
 Failure to submit transcripts in a timely manner will result in a delayed review of the application.

 Advancement to Candidacy - Clear Admission

 Students should advance to candidacy as early as possible.
-For advancement to candidacy (Clear Admission status), students must:
+They should meet with the program coordinator to plan their program.
+For Advancement to Candidacy (Clear Admission status), students must: